lucille254/alx-system_engineering-devops/0x01-shell_permissions/README.md

-prints the effective username of he current user
+changes the owner of the file